justincbagley/justincbagley.github.io/pages/about.md

 where he is now a Postdoctoral Scholar in [Andrew Eckert's](LINK) Plant Evolutionary Genetics Laboratory.

-Justin is an evolutionary biologist focusing on problems in molecular ecology and biodiversity science from the perspectives of genetics and genomics &ndash; particularly the analysis of genome-wide SNP data to understand patterns and processes of evolutionary diversification.
-A key area of research integrated with all other projects is 'phylogeography', which presents an extensive toolkit that Justin integrates with data and tools for studying speciation, adaptation (e.g. environmental association genetics), and hybridization.
-Organismally his training has largely focused on teleost freshwater fishes; however, recently he has been focusing on studying population structure, adaptation, and ecological speciation in North American and South American forest trees including [southwestern white pine](https://en.wikipedia.org/wiki/Pinus_strobiformis) and [quaking aspen](https://en.wikipedia.org/wiki/Populus_tremuloides).
-Justin has also focused the last couple of years on developing practical open-source code and bioinformatics pipelines for analyzing genome-wide SNP data from ddRADseq and GBS experimentsusing NGS on reduced genome libraries.
+Justin is an evolutionary biologist focusing on problems in molecular ecology and biodiversity science from genomic and integrative (genetic + phenotypic) perspectives &ndash; particularly through using genome-wide SNP data to understand how historical and ecological processes shape the spatial and temporal distributions of biodiversity in freshwater and terrestrial environments.
+Current projects focus on studying molecular phylogeography, speciation, and local adaptation using North American and Neotropical freshwater fishes and forest tree species and communities as model systems.

 Justin is a reviewer for _Molecular Ecology_, _Molecular Phylogenetics and Evolution_, _PeerJ_,
 _Proceedings of the Royal Society B_, and a dozen other journals in ecology and evolutionary biology.